USDA FoodKeeper – Cold Storage Guidelines

 To check if canned tuna is spoiled, look for any signs of bulging or dents in the can, which could indicate bacterial growth.
 Additionally, a strong, off-putting odor or any discoloration of the fish inside may signal spoilage.
 Lastly, if the texture of the tuna appears slimy or mushy, it is best to discard it to avoid any potential health risks.

 Canned tuna, when unopened, is generally safe if stored properly.
 However, there is a risk of contamination with pathogens such as Clostridium botulinum if the can is damaged or improperly sealed.
-To prevent foodborne illness, always check for any signs of damage before consumption and avoid consuming canned tuna that appears spoiled or has an off smell.
+To reduce the risk of foodborne illness, always check for any signs of damage before consumption and avoid consuming canned tuna that appears spoiled or has an off smell.
 High-risk scenarios include storing cans in warm or humid conditions for extended periods.

 To maintain the quality of unopened canned tuna, store it in a cool, dry place away from direct sunlight and extreme temperatures.
 Avoid storing cans near sources of heat or moisture, as this can lead to spoilage or rusting.
 It is recommended to rotate your stock of canned tuna, using older cans first to ensure freshness.
 Once opened, transfer any unused tuna to an airtight container and store it in the refrigerator for up to 2 days.